 Preconception & Infertility

 A study (published in Fertility & Sterility in 2014) of 99 women undergoing IVF (in-vitro fertilization) at USC in Southern California looked at the impact of Vitamin D on IVF cycles.
 The percentage of women who became pregnant was 74% in those with sufficient vitamin D levels (above 30 ng/ml), 42% in women who were insufficient (20-30), and only 35% with deficiency (below 20).
-Babies were born to 59% of the women with adequate D levels (above 30) and 31% of women whose levels were below 30. [iv].
+Babies were born to 59% of the women with adequate D levels (above 30) and 31% of women below 30. [iv].

 Vitamin D in Pregnancy